hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Startup a Postgres database instance in Docker container, and then run the application via Spring Boot Maven plugin.
+Startup a Postgres database.
+There is a [*docker-compose.yml*](https://github.com/hantsy/spring-puzzles/blob/master/hibernate-reactive/docker-compose.yml) file available to start a Postgres instance in Docker container.
+Then run the application via Spring Boot Maven plugin.

 ```bash
 // start postgres database